baracohen/Game-of-life/README.md

 # Game of Life

-A simple implementation of Conway's Game of Life in TypeScript.
+A simple implementation of Game of Life in TypeScript.

 ## Code Overview